AlexSkowron/Bundestag_topics/README.md

-# Topics model of German parliamentary speeches
+# Topic model of German parliamentary speeches

-In this project I scrape transcripts of speeches held in the German parliament (Bundestag) using the official web api, pre-process the text data and apply a LDA topic model to identify common themes and their temporal evolution.
+In this project I apply a topic model (Latent Dirichlet Allocation) to scraped written transcripts of speeches held in the German parliament (the Bundestag).
+This analysis reveals prevalent topics as well as their temporal evolution during the course of the legislative period.